GSD

 Here, we did the following:

-Added the dynamic route required by NextAuth.
-By adding this route, all requests to
+• Added the dynamic route required by NextAuth.
+Adding this route will automatically handle all requests to /api/auth/signIn, /api/auth/signOut, /api/auth/callback, etc. by NextAuth.

 Integrating NextAuth into the application